ajsteele/ageless/writing/how-to-help-biogerontology.md

 * If you live in the EU, you can endorse [this proposal for EU-level commitments to enable healthy longevity research and technologies](https://futureu.europa.eu/processes/Health/f/3/proposals/826).

+## Further reading

+If you’d like to read more about how to use research funding to combat ageing from a policy perspective, you might find [this submission](https://andrewsteele.co.uk/blog/2019/10/lords-ageing-science-inquiry/) I made to the UK’s House of Lords inquiry into ageing biology useful.
+Further policy recommendations can be found in the final Chapter of [_Ageless_](https://andrewsteele.co.uk/ageless/).

 ## Donate to biogerontology charities

 Each of these titles is a link to a page where you can donate to a particular organisation.
 Organisations are listed in reverse alphabetical order, and I have no affiliation with any of them—though in a few cases I interviewed scientists working at them while writing _Ageless_.